tonyg/syndicate/racket/README.md

  - `syndicate-gl` is a Syndicate interface to 2D OpenGL based graphics

- - `syndicate-monolithic` is an implementation of the "monolithic state change notification" dialect of Syndicate

 ## Compiling and running the code

 You will need Racket version 6.4.0.14 or later.